DonTarun27/RTL_Synthesis_Engineer_Roleplay/Yosys Tool Installation & Working Commands.md

 yosys -V
 ```
 Prints **Yosys 0.56+30 (git sha1 8c71226d0, clang++ 18.1.8 -fPIC -O3)**.
-# Setup
+# Tool Experiment Setup
 The **Yosys Tool Github Repository** has some Verilog design files and liberty files in **examples, techlibs & tests** directories to experiment with the tool.
-So, you can follow the below steps to clone the repository and then using git sparse-checkout to limit the files downloaded to only the specified directories:
+So, you can follow the below steps to clone the repository and then using git sparse-checkout to limit the directories & files downloaded to only the specified ones:
 1. Initialize a sparse checkout:
 ```
 git clone --no-checkout https://github.com/YosysHQ/yosys.git cd yosys git sparse-checkout init --no-cone
 ```
-2. Specify the directories you want to access:
+2. Specify the directories & files you want to access:
 ```
-git sparse-checkout set examples techlibs /tests
+git sparse-checkout set examples techlibs /tests /README.md
 ```
-Here **tests** directory is explicitly described as **/tests** since there is a sub-directrory named **tests** present inside both **docs & passes** directories.
+Here **tests** directory is explicitly described as **/tests** specifying its directory path since there is a sub-directrory named **tests** present inside both **docs & passes** directories.
+And **README.md** file is explicitly described as **/README.md** specifying its file path since we want a single file.

-3. Checkout the files:
+3. Checkout the specified directories & files:
 ```
 git checkout main
 ```